Adenoids Without Surgery Is Possible

 Following adenoid surgery, your child will experience some pain, although not as much as children who have had a tonsillectomy.
 Most often children will have a sore throat for about two weeks following surgery, with days five through ten being the most difficult.
 This is when the scab at the back of the throat will typically fall off.
 Your child may also experience some pain in the ears, because the nerves in the throat are linked to those in the ears.
 Do not be alarmed if your child has bad breath while the adenoids are healing, as this is perfectly normal as well.

 Typically, following adenoid surgery, a child may experience a period of improvement when nasal breathing can be restored.
 If the respiratory function can be normalized, the child’s immune system begins to recover, and he or she stops hurting.
-Read testimonials of those who have experienced breathing improvement after adenoid surgery with Breathing Normalization on our testimonials pages.
+Read testimonials of those who have experienced breathing improvement after adenoid surgery with the Buteyko Breathing Method on our testimonials pages.

 Restore Nasal Breathing To Maintain Health Of Adenoids Without Surgery